Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/tutorial-1-edge-extension-setup.md

    ![](../../../.gitbook/assets/Commerce_Griffon_Connection.png)

-7. Once connected to Assurance, you will see an AEP Icon in red color on the top right corner of the Product List Page.
+7. Once connected to Assurance, you will see an AEP Icon in red color on the top right corner of the app view.
 The color of this AEP Icon becomes gray if the connectivity to Assurance server is lost for any reason.
 In this case, you want to reconnect to continue to see the session in the UI.

 8. In the Assurance session, you should now start seeing events populating the Events List.
 When clicking the `Purchase` button from the `Edge` tab, you should see the Experience events sent to Experience Edge.
 For more details, refer to [Event types handled by the AEP Mobile extension](https://aep-sdks.gitbook.io/docs/beta/experience-platform-extension/experience-platform-debugging).